Accused Los Angeles child kidnapper-rapist arrested in Mexico

-LOS ANGELES A convicted felon suspected in the kidnapping and rape of a 10- year-old California girl who was snatched from her bedroom last month was arrested early on Wednesday in Mexico and returned to Los Angeles, FBI officials said.
+LOS ANGELES A convicted felon suspected in the kidnapping and rape of a 10- year-old California girl who was snatched from her Los Angeles bedroom last month was arrested early on Wednesday in Mexico, an FBI spokeswoman said.

 Tobias Dustin Summers, also a reputed member of a white supremacist street gang in the San Fernando Valley area of Los Angeles, was wanted on 37 criminal counts stemming from the March 27 kidnapping, the FBI said.